becodemax/python3-stuff/README.md

 ### Hangman Game 🎮

 A classic game of Hangman, where players guess letters to reveal a hidden word.
-Test your vocabulary and guessing skills!

 ### Permutations Script 🔀

-A script that generates permutations of a given list of elements.
+A script that generates permutations of a given word.
 Useful for understanding permutation algorithms and their applications.

 ### TodoList Program 📝